 - The option to take the service as an add-on to the Radware WAF

 - Analyzes visitor behavior to spot bots

 - The API won’t prevent traffic floods from overwhelming a server

 Bots are very common on the internet and you must block them.
 The expansion of bot activity from DDoS attacks through to click fraud, spam email generation, and other scams means that there are many different types of defense strategies that need to be adopted to detect and block bot systems.
 So, there are now many different products that are available to protect Web assets from bot activity.
 These are all rivals to Radware Bot Manager.

-What should you look for in an alternative to Radware Bot Manager?
+Our methodology for selecting an alternative to Radware Bot Manager

 We reviewed the market for bot management systems like Radware Bot Manager and analyzed the tools based on the following criteria: